 Hindered Performance of Legacy Systems (once Moved in the Cloud)

 Though IaaS users are able to run and move legacy apps in the cloud, the Infrastructure as a Service model may not be able to deliver certain controls to secure the legacy apps, resulting in the need for minor legacy apps enhancement that should take place prior to the app migration process, which can potentially lead to security-based vulnerabilities.
 This can, however, be obviated via adequate security and performance testing within the IaaS system.

-Much like it is the case with any type of OS and data centre, IaaS is not completely impervious to potential security breaches.
+Much like it is the case with any type of OS and data center, IaaS is not completely impervious to potential security breaches.
 The IaaS user is in complete control over their apps, data, middleware, and the OS platform; however, insider security threats can still take place and originate from the host or other virtual machines (VMs), potentially providing unauthorized entities exposure to data communication happening between the host infrastructure and VMs.

 Inhouse Teams Training and Additional Internal Resources

 The organizations that deploy the IaaS model may need to arrange additional training and resources to their teams and workforce so the employees are able to rise to the occasion and effectively use, manage and control the new infrastructure model.